dddotsev/AoC/README.md

 Don't judge me on these!

-Striving to one day solve every day with different language.
+Striving to one day solve every puzzle in the calendar with a different language.